NaluKit/nalu-examples/NaluElementoSimpleApplication/README.md

 # Nalu example using Elemento
 This example is using [Elemento](https://github.com/hal/elemento) widgets.

-It is a small applilcation with three screens.
+It is a small application with three screens.
 One screen to accept search parameters, one to show the search result and a detail screen.

 This example is implemented using a single maven module.